 DC sports betting background

-2018: Legalizing sports betting: DC’s path after PASPA
+2018: Legalizing wagering: The path after PASPA

 The signing of the Sports Wagering Amendment Act in 2019